 We were all alone.
 Incredibly frightened.

 There was a fire in my stomach.
 The pain stabbed me in the belly.
-I doubled over, stumbling into a large, rusty dumpster I hadn’t had time to see was there, and fell to the cold, wet concrete.
-The smell of urine, filth and rotting food that wafted around the metal containers made it hard for me to breathe.
-Two over-sized rats darted from behind the large dumpsters towards me, their tails slapping me hard across the face as they passed, screeching loudly against my ear.
-The sound of it, like nails scraping across a chalkboard, sent shivers down my spine.
+I doubled over, stumbling into a large rusty dumpster I hadn’t had time to see was there, and fell to the cold wet concrete.
+The smell of urine, filth and rotting food that wafted around the metal containers made it hard for me to breathe that I almost puked.
+Two over-sized rats darted from behind the large dumpsters towards me.
+Their tails slapped me hard across the face as they passed, screeching loudly against my ear.
+The sound of it, like nails scraping across a chalkboard sent shivers down my spine.
 I cringed.
 Using my hands to steady myself, I quickly got back onto my feet and continued my dash for freedom.

 The shouts of our captor echoed behind us.
 The voice was deep and aggressive.
 A man’s voice.

 Cold air whipped across my skin.
 My heart drummed in my ears.
 I shrieked, “What do you want from us?” but the figure didn’t answer.
-The growls got louder with each step we took as the it closed in on us.
+The growls got louder with each step we took as he closed in on us.

 “Leave us alone!”
 I heard Hunter shout somewhere in the darkness near me, but neither of us stopped running.